hardikverma22/travel-planner-ai/README.md

 - **Convex Backend Platform:** Powering our backend infrastructure for robust performance and scalability.
 - **OpenAI APIs:** Harnessing the power of OpenAI's APIs for intelligent content generation and natural language processing.
 - **Clerk:** Providing secure authentication solutions to safeguard user accounts and data.
-- **Stripe:** Facilitating seamless payment processing for premium features and subscriptions.
+- **Razorpay:** Facilitating seamless payment processing supporting wide range of payment methods.
 - **Resend:** For sending email invites using my custom domain.
 ## Contributing
  Contributions are welcome!
 If you'd like to contribute to Shoe Forge, please follow these steps: